Aravindr1986/DAML-capstone/README.md

 # Asset transfer Application
 The Asset transfer application is build as part of certification for DAML and deals with transfer of item ownership and transfer of money.
+The was done as part of DAML fundamentals certificaiton capstone project.

 ### I. Overview
 This project was created by using the `empty-skeleton` template.